citizen428/citizen428.github.io/source/_posts/2013-05-31-south-america-the-summary.markdown

 **Peru**

 Before we got there, we heard mixed reviews of Peru.
 It seems to be a place you either love or hate, with us definitely being in the former category.
-There's are some absolutely stunning historical sites (yes, that includes Machu Picchu, although I find it's way overpriced), great food, and incredibly friendly people.
+There are some absolutely stunning historical sites (yes, that includes Machu Picchu, although I find it's way overpriced), great food, and incredibly friendly people.
 Cusco was super touristy yet very nice and relaxed, Lima surprisingly pleasant (not least because of Christian, our amazing CouchSurfing host) and we also had a really good time on the coast and in Huacachina, a little desert oasis (thanks Birgit for the tip!).
-Chiclayo is quite the shithole but has one of the best museums we saw on this trip and if I had to get stuck somewhere for Easter weekend, worth place than pleasant little Piura come to mind.
+Chiclayo is quite the shithole but has one of the best museums we saw on this trip and if I had to get stuck somewhere for Easter weekend, worse places than pleasant little Piura come to mind.
 And let's not forget Arequipa and the amazing Monasterio de Santa Catalina, a sight definitely worth seeing.

 _Memorable foods and drinks_

-Arroz a la cubana, food stalls at the Mercado Central in Cusco, piazza at "La Pizza de Carlo" in Cusco, rocoto, palta rellena, queso andino, chocolate cake with dulce de leche.
+Arroz a la cubana, food stalls at the Mercado Central in Cusco, pizza at "La Pizza de Carlo" in Cusco, rocoto, palta rellena, queso andino, chocolate cake with dulce de leche.
 Chicha.

 _Spanish_

 Lots, because if you kill a Peruvian, you probably have to kill the mouth separately.
 Also the perfect tense made a reappearance in spoken language.

 **Ecuador**